 The Highlander Journal is an academic, open-access, and peer reviewed online journal, broadly concerned with the study of Asia's highland communities historically situated at the margins of the state, and is inspired by debates on the spatio-cultural aspects of 'Zomia'.
 This concept was used originally to imagine an alternate cartography of upland Asia, which in-turn spurred debates on state, culture, and social formation in the so-called peripheries.
 The Journal is a unique and accessible forum for multidisciplinary and comparative discussions, taking these concepts within and beyond Asia and thereby engaging with global conversations on interconnection and fragmentation.

-The Ekologos Journal of Environmental Sciences and Humanities is an open-access, peer-reviewed journal dedicated to the intersection of environmental sciences and the humanities.
+Ekologos is an open-access, peer-reviewed journal dedicated to the intersection of environmental sciences and humanities.
 It provides a platform for interdisciplinary research that integrates scientific and humanistic perspectives on environmental change, sustainability, and ecological resilience.